P-p-H-d/mlib/README.md

 ##### `name_itref_t *name_ref(name_it_t it)`  [for associative array]
 ##### `const name_itref_t *name_cref(name_it_t it)`  [for associative array]

-Return a modifiable (resp. constant) pointer to the element pointed by the iterator.
+Return a modifiable (resp. constant) borrowed pointer to the element pointed by the iterator.
 For associative-array like container, this element is the pair composed of the key (`key` field) and the associated value (`value` field);
 otherwise this element is simply the basic type of the container (`type_t`).